 The Chair recommends faculty to the Dean based on recommendations of the departmental Promotions Committee.
 The committee consists of the department's full professors and is chaired by the Vice Chair for Faculty Development.
-At its regular meetings, the committee considers the CVs of all faculty at the Assistant and Associate Professor level.
-Those faculty who meet the above criteria are recommended to the Chair for promotion.
-Those who do not yet meet the promotion criteria are counseled by the committee and specific recommendations are offered.
-Administrative assistance is provided to those faculty being nominated for promotion.
+The Committee meets twice a year in March and October.
+The charge of this committee is to: a) Determine eligibility of a faculty for their respective academic promotion based on their FAIR CV and COM requirements; b) Vote on it and c) Make the appropriate recommendation to the Chair of the department.
+The Committee does not review the teaching portfolio.
+Those who do not meet the promotion criteria are counseled by the committee and specific recommendations are offered.